rmottola/Arctic-Fox/testing/mozbase/docs/mozinstall.rst

-:mod:`mozinstall` --- Install and uninstall Goanna-based applications
+:mod:`mozinstall` --- Install and uninstall Gecko-based applications
 ====================================================================

 mozinstall is a small python module with several convenience methods